ua-2024q3-astr513/astr513/docs/opt.md

 ## Optimization Methods

 Optimization methods aim to find values that maximize or minimize an objective function, making them essential across fields like engineering, economics, and data science.
+In fact, the whole action principle is about optimization.

 In astronomy and astrophysics, optimization is crucial for model fitting, data analysis, and instrument calibration.
 For example, in astrophysical model fitting, researchers use optimization to adjust parameters in models of, e.g., AGNs or galaxies, minimizing the difference between observed data and theoretical predictions.
 This allows them to infer physical properties like energy output and elemental composition.